Scottish statutory instrument: Orders in Council

 An Order in Council is legislation made by the sovereign to exercise executive power, although in reality Orders are made by the Privy Council and approved by the sovereign.
-An Order in Council is primary legislation when made under the Royal Prerogative, and subordinate legislation if made under an Act of the Scottish Parliament.
+An Order in Council is primary legislation when made under the royal prerogative, and subordinate legislation if made under an Act of the Scottish Parliament.
 When an Order in Council is used to exercise a power granted by an Act, such Orders are made as SSIs.

 Orders in Council are often used for making law which modifies how the branches of government work.
 Orders in Council have been used to adjust how the Scottish Parliament works – for example, to set who is disqualified from being a Member of the Scottish Parliament – and, in the UK SI series, to devolve powers to the Scottish Parliament.

 Orders of Council

 An Order of Council is a form of legislation made by the Lords of the Privy Council (in practice, ministers of the Crown).

-Orders of Council differ from Orders in Council in that, while Orders in Council are orders made by the Queen meeting with the Privy Council, Orders of Council are made by the Privy Council in its own right and without requiring the Queen's approval.
+Orders of Council differ from Orders in Council in that, while Orders in Council are orders made by the King meeting with the Privy Council, Orders of Council are made by the Privy Council in its own right and without requiring the King’s approval.
 The preamble of all Orders of Council states that the order was made at a meeting of the council held in Whitehall; however, in practice they are all approved through correspondence, and no meeting is actually held.

 Orders of Council that are Scottish Statutory Instruments generally relate to higher education, for example under the powers in the Further and Higher Education (Scotland) Act 1992 to make provision for the constitution of governing bodies or regulate the granting of degrees.